kampsy/pygwizo/README.md

 Installation
 ------------
 <pre>
-  pip install pygwizo
-  or just download pygwizo.py and put it in your project directory.
+  just download pygwizo.py and put it in your project directory.
 </pre>

 [[[[[ Examples ]]]]]